ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 By `detached HEAD`, git is telling us that we are NOT on the most recent commit in this branch.

-If you inspect `sample.txt` in your editor, you will see that the typo is back!
+If you inspect `sample.txt` in your editor, you will see that the typo `Fxing` is back!

-As the git message above is reminding us, it's possible to create an entirely new branch with changes that we make from this point in the history.
+As the git message above is reminding us, it's possible to create an entirely new branch with changes that we make from this point in the history using `git switch -c`.
 But for now, let's just go back to the most recent commit on our `fix-typo` branch:

 ```bash
 git checkout fix-typo